The Literal Meaning of Yoga

 What does the word yoga mean?

-First, let’s look at the literal definition of yoga which is “to yoke.”
+First, let’s look at the literal meaning of yoga, which is “to yoke.”
 This is the definition of yoga.
-So you could say yoga is an action instead of a thing.
+You could say yoga is an action instead of a thing.
 Yet that is only half the story as the yoga definition begs the question of why?
 Why yoke?
-Yoke is not a word used much anymore as it refers to the joining or harnessing of two things (e.g., animals) together.
+Yoke is not a word used much anymore as it refers to the joining or harnessing of two things (e.g., animals).
 I believe this was done for the sole purpose of steering those two things.
 Now to answer the “why,” we enter the subjective world of interpretation.
-Are we yoking myself with the laws of the universe, or are we yoking my will with the will of something greater than me?
-I personally like “yoking my truth with my action.”
-Or steering myself in a direction of my choosing as opposed to being steered by cultural norms, habit patterns or fears.
+Are we yoking ourselves with the laws of the universe, or are we yoking our will with the will of something greater than us?
+I personally like, “yoking my truth with my action.”
+Or, steering myself in a direction of my choosing as opposed to being steered by cultural norms, habit patterns, and fears.
 I like this idea of steering because it requires awareness or enlightenment, which is commonly referred to as the goal of yoga.

 What does yoga mean to me?

-Third, in my personal definition I see “to yoke” as a means “to steer.”
+Third, in my personal definition, I see “to yoke” as a means “to steer.”
 After all, without the need to steer you don’t really have the need to yoke.
-So steering is the purpose.
-Steering is the purpose because we are headed somewhere, and steering is the most efficient way of getting there.
-So if you desire more benevolence you should steer yourself towards benevolence.
-For example, if you want to be physically healthy and you’re aware stress is health’s largest impediment, you would want to be aware of your thoughts and responses to situations because stress never happens to you, this type of stress comes from how you respond to what is happening to you.
-So, you would steer yourself towards thoughts and responses that are stress busting (benevolent).
+So, steering is the purpose because we are headed somewhere, and steering is the most efficient way of getting there.
+If you desire more benevolence, you should steer yourself towards benevolence.
+For example, if you want to be physically healthy and you’re aware that stress is health’s largest impediment, you would want to be aware of your thoughts and responses to situations.
+Stress never happens to you, this type of stress comes from how you respond to what is happening to you.
+So, you would steer yourself towards thoughts and responses that are stress-busting (benevolent).

-So, you could say steering yourself away from malevolence and toward benevolence.
+You could say that you are steering yourself away from malevolence and toward benevolence.
 From harmful thoughts and responses to benign (non-toxic) or even uplifting thoughts and responses.
 Here’s another example: I’m looking at myself naked in the mirror.
-Due to my cultures’ ideas of masculinity and beauty that have been imprinted in my mind I get judgmental and critical about my body’s appearance.
-Through the awareness cultivated through my yoga practice I notice these stress inducing qualities of judgment and criticism and I “steer” myself away from these thoughts.
-In this process those negative qualities become weaker as my steering myself away from them deny them the food they need to be strong.
+Due to my cultures’ ideas of masculinity and beauty that have been imprinted in my mind, I get judgmental and critical about my body’s appearance.
+Through the awareness cultivated through my yoga practice, I notice these stress-inducing qualities of judgment and criticism and I “steer” myself away from these thoughts.
+In this process, those negative qualities become weaker as my steering myself away from them denies them the food they need to be strong.
 I call this killing the enemy.
-The enemy is not outside of you its inside of you.
+The enemy is not outside of you, it's inside of you.

-So, to recap, yoga means “to yoke”.
+To recap, yoga means “to yoke”.
 Yoking is for the purpose of steering and steering is simply the most efficient way to get somewhere.
-Somewhere means or is awareness.
+"Somewhere" equates to awareness.
 I hope this article has been helpful.